-Canary Island Sage Salvia canariensis
+Lancelot Canary Island Sage Salvia canariensis 'Lancelot'

-Plant Height: 3 feet Flower Height: 5 feet
+Height: 4 feet

+Spread: 30 inches Spacing: 24 inches

-Spread: 4 feet Spacing: 3 feet Sunlight: 0
+Sunlight: 0

-Hardiness Zone: (annual)
+Hardiness Zone: (annual) Other Names: Lancelot Salvia

 Description:

-An interesting cultivar of salvia producing green foliage with white undersides; purplish-pink blooms with red tipped calyces in summer and fall; a beautiful addition to borders or containers with its dense, upright form; excellent for a dry, sunny area

-Ornamental Features

-Canary Island Sage has masses of beautiful spikes of lavender flowers with pink overtones and red calyces rising above the foliage from early summer to mid fall, which are most effective when planted in groupings.
+An interesting cultivar featuring silvery white, felted leaves; lavender blooms from rose-burgundy calyces in summer that persist until fall; a beautiful addition to borders or containers with its dense, upright form; excellent for a dry, sunny area Ornamental Features Lancelot Canary Island Sage has masses of beautiful spikes of lavender flowers with pink overtones and rose calyces rising above the foliage from early summer to mid fall, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
-Its attractive fragrant narrow leaves remain green in color with curious white undersides throughout the season.
+Its attractive tomentose narrow leaves remain grayish green in color with curious white undersides and tinges of silver throughout the season.
+The burgundy stems are very colorful and add to the overall interest of the plant.
+Landscape Attributes Lancelot Canary Island Sage is an herbaceous annual with an upright spreading habit of growth.

-Landscape Attributes

-Canary Island Sage is an herbaceous annual with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

-Canary Island Sage flowers Photo courtesy of NetPS Plant Finder
+Lancelot Canary Island Sage flowers Photo courtesy of NetPS Plant Finder

-Canary Island Sage foliage Photo courtesy of NetPS Plant Finder
+Lancelot Canary Island Sage flowers Photo courtesy of NetPS Plant Finder